Additional policies and procedures exist that might be applicable.

 It is sometimes a challenge to find an institution able and/or willing to lend a specific item.
 Unfilled requests remain active until the "Not Needed After Date" or until all lending institutions have been exhausted.

-Check the status of requests through the ILLiad system.
+Check the status of requests through your ILLiad Account.

 When materials are not available through ILL, the ILL staff may suggest visiting a library in Louisiana, or they may suggest an alternate item.
 A librarian at the Reference Desk can assist in finding other materials to complete research projects.